hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMShowEventDialog.class/README.md

-A SCMShowEventDialog is a SCMEventDialog window that only shows event info (read-only).
+A CALShowEventDialog is a CALEventDialog windows that only shows event info (read-only).